Best Indian Restaurants in Saigon

 Don’t miss out on: The Goa Fish Curry.
 Delightfully spicy, but also rich and creamy.
 This is a curry you’ll write home about.

-Namaste isn’t the most universally popular Indian food restaurant in Saigon, but it is by far my favorite.
+Namaste isn’t the most universally popular Indian food restaurant in Saigon, but it is by far my favourite.
 It’s also not to be confused with Namaste Saigon, a new restaurant that’s nearly as good as this one.
 The service at the REAL Namaste is professional and friendly, the environment is casual and relaxed, and the food is utterly delicious.

 Image source: maunikagowardhan.co.uk